CTFEDs/Global-Accessibility-Awareness-Day-2017/workshop-outline.md

 ## Personas Tour (15m)

 * Walk around and read the posters of personas on walls.
-* Write down the most interesting thing you read.
+* Write down the most interesting thing from the posters.
 * Table shout outs.
 At least one from each table.

 ## Do GAAD activities (50m)